jameelalsalam/GitGithubWorkshop/01-setup.md

 ![](img/github/01_github_signup.png)
 <img src="img/github/01_github_signup.png"  width="50%">

+You probably want to choose a generic username like `jameelalsalam` and associate your EPA email address with it.

-While most things about your account can be changed later, Jenny Bryan suggests thinking a little bit about [picking your username](http://happygitwithr.com/github-acct.html#github-acct).
+While most things about your account can be changed later, it is hard to change the username.
+Jenny Bryan has some [discussion  here](http://happygitwithr.com/github-acct.html#github-acct).

 A Github account can be associated with multiple email addresses.
 The EPA Github Guidance states that EPA employees should [create a new account associated with their EPA email address](https://www.epa.gov/webguide/github-guidance#who) when contributing to a repository associated with the EPA organization.
 However, Github recommends that users have only [one account for both personal and professional repositories](https://help.github.com/articles/merging-multiple-user-accounts/).

 ![](img/github/02_signup.png)

-The page that opens next can be skipped.
-Click "submit"
+The page that opens next can be skipped, unless you want to provide Microsoft some information about yourself.

 ![](img/github/03_signup.png)